Developing and Growing Enterprises with Tech

 Dyson is a global technology company with 3,500 engineers and scientists based in the UK, US, Singapore, Malaysia and Shanghai Dyson technology can be found in more than 75 countries around the world and invests £7m in research and development every week.

-The patented digital motor has completely revolutionised the way people use the vacuum cleaner.
+The patented digital motor has completely revolutionized the way people use the vacuum cleaner.
 Dyson’s cord-free machines, powered by the fastest, smallest motors in the world, now achieve the same performance as mains vacuum cleaners.
 Today, Dyson is the market leader in major markets including UK, France, Germany, Australia, China and Japan as well as Taiwan and Korea.

 Dyson representatives will be available to provide feedback and for the team to validate ideas.